damanic/mjm-clinic/readme.txt

 * removed `menu_position` on clinic menu entry, to avoid possible conflicts with other plugins

 = 1.0.11 =
-* fixed service location map widget output,  was not being output to screen after recent switch from php short_open_tags to full. `<?= to <?php echo`
+* fixed service location map widget output,  was not being output to screen after recent switch from php short_open_tags to full. `<?= to <?php echo`.

 = 1.1 =
 * added staff member listings to allow for doctor/therapist pages.